 If you have a small gift, but the only box or bag you have to put it in is huge, tissue paper is the answer.
 It’s very inexpensive, and it comes in a ton of different colors and patterns.
 It adds a special touch to practically any gift.
 Bottom line: tissue paper rocks!

 Now that you have this list of helpful and creative gift wrapping ideas, packaging the gifts you worked so hard to buy will look amazing under any tree!
-Send us some of your ideas for gift wrapping gifts or creative alternatives in the comments section.
+Share your gift wrapping tips in the comments.
 Happy holidays!